top of page

 Lt.
 H. Mendietta, Texas

 ‘’….They all came out like robots, staring straight ahead.
-Only Goehring was in uniform and he was in his dress-whites.
-No one made eye-contact with us, they all knew, they all had to know….the grim faces they made out of innocent people was on their conscience.’’
+Only Goehring was in uniform, and he was in his dress whites.
+No one made eye contact with us, they all knew, they all had to know….the grim faces they made out of innocent people were on their conscience.’’

 Lt.
 H. Mendietta, Texas

 I met World War II hero Lt.
 Hector Mendieta on the 8th of August, 2015.
 I had been involved in a fender-bender and was at the collision center when he walked in.
-Almost at once, the friendly face with a big smile began to make small talk with me. ‘’Sir, did you serve our country?’’
+There is something about a military man that I can usually pick up on.
+As soon as he sat down, this demure man invited a brief conversation-or so he thought. ‘’Sir, did you serve our country?’’
 I asked.

-’Why yes, In fact, not a day goes by that I don’t think about the days we fought in that war.’
+"Why yes, in fact, not a day goes by that I don’t think about the days we fought in that war.’’
+I assumed he meant WWII, unaware that he fought in Korea and Vietnam as well.

 The more he recalled, the more he would suddenly remember.
-And I began thinking to myself how sad it was that we don't know or even show interest in speaking to these heroes of American history.
-They are the last of a dying breed, one that has all the characteristics of courage, faith, and bravery.
+And I began thinking to myself how sad it was that we don't know or even show interest in speaking to these heroes who were willing to die for the country.
+They are the last of a dying breed: tough, determined, committed.
 Lt Col Mendietta was a troop leader who led from the front and was known for his fighting spirit and endurance.

-I asked him to use all five of his senses and spoke with him about how things smelled to him.
-He talked about the smell of the barracks being unforgettable and it brought back a flood of memories he had not thought about.
+Immersive historians find ways to bring the story out in a way we all can relate to.
+I asked him to use all five of his senses when recalling some of these events, many of which he hadn't spoken of in decades.
+He talked about the smell of the barracks being unforgettable, and it brought back a flood of memories he had not thought about.
 The sense of smell is the strongest and most trustworthy of them all.
-I met with him two times in addition to several phone conversations and he never thought that what he did for the USA was any more or less than any other soldier.
-It's a kind of selflessness that we don't see much today.
+I met with him three times in addition to several phone conversations, and he never thought that what he did for the USA was any more or less than any other soldier.
+Unlike some of the soldiers we have sponsored, he had a strong support network, including three sons, Vince Mendieta, (US ARMY), Maj.
+Michael Mendieta, (USMC) and three daughters, Barbara, Lauraand Janice, most of whom married into military families themselves.

-He was a rare soldier who fought in both the European and the Pacific theatre and was given a once-in-a-lifetime opportunity to write a chapter of the war himself by building the prison that would house the surrendering German High-Command.
+He was a rare soldier who fought in both the European and the Pacific theatres and was given a once-in-a-lifetime opportunity to write a chapter of the war himself by building the prison that would house the surrendering German High Command.
 He stood inches away from them, taking their surrender and showing them to the prison he was in charge of building.
-It took him just three-days to complete a mission that would leave a lifetime of memories.....
+It took him just three days to complete a mission that would leave a lifetime of memories.....

 The Setting

-The fleeing Germans had trashed the French ports and that meant that Allied supplies had to be brought through the beaches of Normandy and across treacherous ground.
-Supplies, including fuel, were impossible to assist.
-As supply problems plagued the Allies, the Germans began a process of ruining morale by attacking the citizens.
+The fleeing Germans trashed the French ports, and that meant that Allied supplies had to be brought through the beaches of Normandy and across treacherous ground.
+Supplies, including fuel, were greatly restricted.

-The Germans were going to send a ‘’flying bomb’’ with a one-ton warhead on its mission to destroy Britain.
+Having lost France, Germany turned its attention to England with even more focus.
+Part of Germany's plan with regard to England was to send a ‘’flying bomb’’ with a one-ton warhead on its mission to destroy Britain.
 The British had no answer.
 These V2 rockets rained on defenseless citizens for six months.
 But it was because of the British resolve that the morale remained as high as it did.
-The ongoing destruction with these bombs leveled much of London.
+The ongoing destruction that these bombs caused in much of London.
 Morale in Britain remained unbroken.

 On September 3rd, 1944, the Allies reached Belgium and discovered that Antwerp was still intact.
 Here, at last, seemed to be an answer to the logistical problems that had plagued the Allies all along.